 - Moral duty to act in the public interest, particularly in relation to the interests of those who cannot afford the services, and therefore would not be potential customers if businesses are only interested in selling a service for profit?

-- To what extent – and how – should climate services be regulated?
+- Regulation: to what extent – and how – should climate services be regulated?

 - If the provision of climate services to some and not others will contribute significantly to inequality (between those who can afford it and those who cannot) should efforts be made to limit the inequalities that would result?
 For example: Should climate services be provided only by the state?
 Should there at least be a minimal provision of climate services?